VisaArif GüvençApr 1, 2026

 • Accommodation Document: Information about your hotel or address.

-• Financial Sufficiency: It is required to have at least 10,000 Baht per person or 20,000 Baht per family in cash or equivalent foreign currency (usually only asked in suspicious situations).
+• Financial Sufficiency: It is required to have at least 10,000 Baht per person or 20,000 Baht per family in cash or equivalent currency (usually only asked in suspicious situations).

 4. 📝 Temporary Passport and Travel Document